ninabarzh/broomstick/content/posts/hunger-games.md

 District 3 powers the machine.
 Code, chips, and network infrastructure originate from these regions, often under immense pressure to deliver under unstable conditions.
 Taiwan balances on a geopolitical fault line, India supplies an outsourced brain trust, and Eastern Europe is the back office of the digital empire.

-Israel reappears here—spying software, predictive policing, and surveillance platforms quietly integrated into Western democracies.
+Israel reappears here, spying software, predictive policing, and surveillance platforms quietly integrated into Western democracies.
 These are the tools of modern control.

 Extraction here is intellectual.
 Knowledge is siphoned, patented elsewhere, and used to reinforce a hierarchy in which the builder rarely owns the blueprint.
 Labour is invisible until a crisis shuts down the factory.